NORTHWICH VETS LTD PRIVACY STATEMENT

 We endeavour to take all reasonable steps to protect your personal information we hold on our computer system.
 We use Individual passwords, Firewalls, Antivirus software, email encryption and complete regular backups.
 We make sure all our security software is automatically updated.
 Any personal data we obtain on paper will be shredded where possible once scanned on to our client and pet computer software.

 We will not give out personal information unless we can reasonably confirm your identity or interest.
-We may wish to call you back or follow up the conversation in writing1.
-The only time we will disclose personal data is when we are to comply with or meet any legal obligation2.
+We may wish to call you back or follow up the conversation in writing.
+The only time we will disclose personal data is when we are to comply with or meet any legal obligation.

 Retention of Personal Data

-If our Records show you have not visited Northwich Vets for a period of three years, we will inactivate your details and then delete them after 7 years3.
-If your pet sadly passes away we will inactivate your account after 1 year unless you have other pets or register a new pet with us, after 7 years your details will be deleted.
+If our Records show you have not visited Northwich Vets for a period of 3 years, we will inactivate your details.
+If your pet sadly passes away we will inactivate your account after 1 year unless you have other pets or register a new pet with us.
 The reason for this length of retention is in case of any legal claims/complaints.

-Under the Act you have a number of rights: 4
+Under the Act you have a number of rights:-

 You have the right to restrict the data processing of your personal data for marketing purposes.
 You can exercise your right to prevent this happening by ticking certain boxes on the Data Consent Forms we use to collect your data or when asked by our Reception Staff.